-(a) Represents charges incurred related to acquisitions and similar transactions, primarily consisting of change in control-related costs, professional service fees, and other third-party costs.
-Additionally includes incremental professional service fees incurred related to the initial public offering, subsequent one-time compliance efforts, and the registered common stock offering by certain selling stockholders in November 2021.
-The years ended December 31, 2021 and 2022 (Successor) include a transaction bonus expense related to one of the Company's 2021 acquisitions.
+- (a) Share-based compensation for the year ended December 31, 2023, includes approximately \$6.6 million of incrementally recognized expense associated with the May 2023 vesting modification.
+See Note 10 to the audited consolidated financial statements included elsewhere in this Annual Report for further information. - (b) Represents charges incurred related to acquisitions and similar transactions, primarily consisting of change in control-related costs, professional service fees, and other third-party costs.
+Also includes incremental professional service fees incurred related to the initial public offering, subsequent one-time compliance efforts, and the registered common stock offering by certain selling stockholders in November 2021.
+The years ended December 31, 2022 and 2021 include a transaction bonus expense related to one of the Company's 2021 acquisitions. - (c) Represents charges from organizational restructuring and integration activities, non-cash, and other charges primarily related to one of the Company 2021 acquisitions.